Limiting COVID-19 Exposure For School Athletes With Gym Equipment Disinfection

 When possible, athletes should be moved to outdoor locations to train.
 Indoors, air is trapped and recycled for everyone to breathe.
 Outside, however, contaminated air is naturally and continuously replaced by fresh air.
 When outdoor facilities are not an option, facility directors should try to optimize the climate control systems of their indoor facilities.
 For the same reasons that outdoor facilities are safer, the ventilation system indoors should be given particular attention as a way to increase indoor air flow.

 Athletes often share training equipment, and this creates an obvious risk, as many people touching the same locations will spread germs.
-Equipment cleaning should be frequent, and usage should be highly monitored.
+Gym equipment disinfection should be frequent, and usage should be highly monitored.
 In a similar fashion, the equipment used near the faces of athletes, such as helmets and mouthguards, should be cleaned frequently.
-This type of equipment is frequently touched, as it is removed and replaced, and can introduce pathogens to the mouths and noses of athletes.
+This type of gym equipment is frequently touched, as it is removed and replaced, and can introduce pathogens to the mouths and noses of athletes.

 Water Coolers and Other Sources